 Odor complaints seemed to slow down in July, but people still experienced heavy vibrations in their homes.
 Yet, six months in, none of the agencies operating in Gowanus could identify the source.
 And as for the smells, no one was willing to take responsibility for them, either.

 On Aug.
 1, the DEP announced that the first phase of the CSO tank construction had been completed.
-In October, the next phase — digging the whole in which the tank will sit — will begin, which, according to the environmental protection department won’t extend as deep as the previous work.
+In October, the next phase — digging the hole in which the tank will sit — will begin, which, according to the environmental protection department, won’t extend as deep as the previous work.
 The DEP, therefore, expects to encounter less contaminated soil during this process.

 But based on emails to the involved agencies and the area’s elected officials, neighbors are still worried for what this next phase will bring.